privacy-scaling-explorations/pse.dev/articles/certificate-transparency-using-newtonpir.md

 ### 1\.
 Opt-Out Auditing (Current Chrome Approach)

-Rather than client directly interacting with the CT log server Google’s solution involves an SCT auditor which maintains a global set of all valid SCTs for active certificates.
+Rather than client directly interacting with the CT log server Google's solution involves an SCT auditor which maintains a global set of all valid SCTs for active certificates.
 Allows clients to check if an SCT is valid without directly revealing which SCT they are verifying.

 #### How it Works

 - Client calculates the hash of the SCT
-- Clients reveal the first 20 bits of an SCT’s hash to the auditor.
+- Clients reveal the first 20 bits of an SCT's hash to the auditor.
 - The auditor provides all matching SCTs (around 1000), achieving k-anonymity (with k=1000).
 - Drawback: Partial SCT hash leakage can still compromise privacy.